utat-ss/HERON-documentation/our-protocols/obc-mem.rst

     * - 9
       - RTC time (SS)

+TODO - move success count to end

+The collect block command uses the success count to count the number of fields successfully received back over CAN from the intended subsystem.
+If it is equal to the number of fields of that data type, the command was successful.

 The **header** is followed by some number of **fields**.
 For the 3 data sections, each field is 3 bytes (24 bits) for one measurement.
 The number of fields varies between sections but is constant within a section.

-For the command section, the header is followed by a special set of data (9 bytes), with values as defined in the ground station to satellite protocol:
+For the command section, the header is followed by a special set of data (10 bytes), with values as defined in the ground station to satellite protocol:

 .. list-table::
     :header-rows: 1